EngineeredDev/pr-stacker/README.md

 A hosted version of this bot is made available [here](https://github.com/apps/pr-stacker).
 Add the app to your repository/organization and allow the requested permissions.

 Then go ahead and add the `pr-stacker` app to the bypass list of your branch protection rule (if you have one) that enforces requiring a pull request, or any other enforcement rules that may prevent it such as "Block force pushes" or "Require merge queue".
 That should be it!

+## Available Commands

+- `/stackbot fold`: Squash and fold from the current PR down
+- `/stackbot squash`: Squash each PR from the current PR down
+- `/stackbot help`: Receive a comment with the available commands

 ## Configuration